-The Master of Arts in Teaching English to Speakers of Other Languages is designed to prepare teachers for careers in teaching English as a second or foreign language in the United States or abroad.
+The Master of Arts in Teaching English to Speakers of Other Languages (TESOL) is designed to prepare teachers for careers in teaching English as a second or foreign language in the United States or abroad.
 Students study the formal aspects of language, its acquisition and use, and gain knowledge and experience in current theories, approaches, and methods of language teaching and language assessment.

 April 15th for Fall admission

 To be admitted to the M.A.
 TESOL program, a student must have: